syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-* The following screenshot illustrates loading the image to the SfImageEditor, you can start to edit the image by using the built-in Toolbars.
+* The following screenshot illustrates loaded image of SfImageEditor and you can start to edit the image by using built-in Toolbar menu items.

 ![SfImageEditor](ImageEditor_images/Gettingstarted.png)